Self-denial

 Self-denial (related but different from self-abnegation or self-sacrifice) is an act of letting go of the self as with altruistic abstinence – the willingness to forgo personal pleasures or undergo personal trials in the pursuit of the increased good of another.
 Various religions and cultures take differing views of self-denial, some considering it a positive trait and others considering it a negative one.
 According to some Protestants, self-denial is considered a superhuman virtue only obtainable through Jesus.
 Some critics of self-denial suggest that self-denial can lead to self-hatred.

 Positive effects

-There is evidence brief periods of fasting, a denial of food, can be beneficial to health in certain situations.
-Self-denial is sometimes related to inhibitory control and emotional self-regulation, the positives of which are dealt with in those articles.
-As people grow accustomed to material goods they often experience hedonic adaptation, whereby they get used to the finer things and are less inclined to savor daily pleasures.
-Scarcity can lead people to focus on enjoying an experience more deeply, which increases joy.
+There is evidence that short-term fasting (denying oneself food temporarily) can have positive effects on health.
+More broadly, self-denial has also been linked to inhibitory control and emotional self-regulation, which research suggests can be of benefit.
+Similarly, just as scarcity can lead people to focus on enjoying an experience more deeply, self-denial can enhance appreciation.
+This is particularly relevant because people tend to grow accustomed to material goods through hedonic adaptation, making them less likely to savor everyday pleasures.